highcharts/highcharts/docs/datagrid/installation.md

 ### Get started

-Now, you are ready to use DataGrid.
-Check out [Your first DataGrid](/docs/datagrid/your-first-datagrid) to get started.
+Now, you are ready to use Highcharts DataGrid.
+Check out [Your first Highcharts DataGrid](/docs/datagrid/your-first-datagrid) to get started.